 To reduce pain and potential complications, orthopedic surgeons at University Hospitals Rainbow Babies & Children’s Hospital employ advanced surgical techniques that include:

-- Amicar® (a drug that reduces blood loss during spine surgery)
+- Medicines that reduce blood loss during spine surgery

 - Firefly® Technology

 - Pulse surgery platform